 The Truth Behind Betting Systems

-Casino players will always continue to search for innovative strategies and betting systems they can use to guarantee profits.
+Casino players will always search for more innovative strategies and betting systems that they can use to guarantee profits.
 In the long run, it’s all about beating the casino.
 Over the years, some of these betting systems have been found to work for a short period, but eventually, all of them seemingly fail to bring big profit.
 Ultimately, the ratio between the money bet and the money won will keep getting closer until players lose more than they win.

 Encyclopedia Britannica (Under Gambling):

 Gamblers’ Fallacy, also known as the Monte Carlo Fallacy, wrongly assumes that the different plays in a luck-based game are connected and that they are not independent of each other.
 Many betting systems were invented based on this Fallacy.
-To prove they do not work, casinos welcome any bets that are based on such betting systems because they know it does not give players any advantage.
+To prove they do not work, casinos welcome any bets that are based on such betting systems because they know it does not give players an advantage.

 The Theory of Gambling and Statistical Logic (by Richard A. Epstein):